 On April 12, 2011, our country will begin a commemoration of the 150th Anniversary of the Civil War (1861-1865), the bloodiest war in our history.
-In preparation for that commemoration, the Gratz Historical Society has begun a research project on the soldiers who fought in that war.
-The project started with the pension application files of 300 soldiers from the Upper Dauphin-Lykens Valley area, but it quickly became obvious that there were many more veterans than previously thought.
-Now, more than 2000 Civil War veterans have been identified!
+In preparation for that commemoration, a research project was begun on the soldiers who fought in that war.
+The project started with the names of 300 soldiers from the Upper Dauphin-Lykens Valley area, but it quickly became obvious that there were many more veterans than previously thought.
+Now, more than 3000 Civil War veterans have been identified!

 Many of these veterans served honorably but their graves are not marked with the customary G.A.R. star (Grand Army of the Republic).
 Others never applied for pensions or joined post-war patriotic organizations.
 Some moved out of the area, while others moved into the area following their military service.
 Some also were “cousins” of those in the Lykens Valley – fighting on both sides, sometimes in the same battle against each other.

 Many descendants of these soldiers have come forward with information and materials about their ancestors.
-These materials have enriched the Civil War Collection at the Gratz Historical Society – which now numbers more than 50,000 items – all which are digitized and readily available for research.
+These materials have enriched the project files – which now contain more than 100,000 items – all of which are digitized and readily available for research.

 The digital records are organized in files labeled with the name of each veteran.
 Each veteran file contains some or all of the following:

 • Roles of the women – wives, mothers, sisters, daughters – before, during and after the war

 • Obituaries of the veterans and members of their families

 • Genealogies of the veterans and their families

 • Military records with muster dates, regiment and company information, battles fought (and sometimes pictures of the battles), and the National Archives microfilm references.

 • Pension records with applications made by the soldier and widow, copies of medical certifications, marriage information, military record information, and National Archives pension application references.